-At the urging of parents, in early 2011, the Company took another step in its evolution.
-We incorporated and rebranded as Music and Play with a goal of continuing to offer leading music programs as well as launching new private lesson and vocal and theatre arts programming.
+At the urging of parents, in early 2011, the Company took the next step in its evolution.
+The company incorporated and rebranded as Music and Play with a goal of continuing to offer leading music programs as well as launching new private lesson and vocal and theatre arts programming.
 This more robust arts education curriculum allowed students to continue their arts education through a variety of disciplines and on a variety of instruments including piano, guitar, strings, woodwinds, percussion and voice.

-With this rebranding also came a move to a larger space – our 2,200sf home in the Aspen Landing Shopping Centre and enabled Music and Play’s transition to an integrated performing arts school.
+With this new name also came a move to a larger space a 2,200sf studio in the Aspen Landing Shopping Centre enabling Music and Play’s transition to an integrated performing arts school.
 In order to accommodate this programming expansion, we also added another 1,500 sf of space to our current studio and in the summer of 2015 undertook a minor renovation to address an increase in demand for private lessons from our continually growing student base.

-At Music and Play, we have always sought out the best curricula for our classes and continue to look for new ways to challenge our young artists.
-Over the years, for music it has meant introducing older group piano classes as well as a new unparented Music Adventures program – for families who could not attend parented classes.
-In the fall of 2017, we transitioned to the newly revised Keyboard Adventures: The Safari™ program for our age 4-1/2 to 12 group music students.
+As Music and Play grew, it meant introducing theatre arts and dance, older group piano classes as well as a new unparented Music Adventures program – for families who could not attend parented classes.
+In the fall of 2017, the company also transitioned to the newly-revised Keyboard Adventures: The Safari™ program for our age 4-1/2 to 11 group music students.

-This can all sound huge and some might think it would then be impersonal and really commercial…however that couldn’t be further from the truth.
-At Music and Play it’s not simply about getting numbers through the door – however that does help to pay the bills when you run a school in the West Calgary area.
-As the owners of the Company, we come from extensive backgrounds in education and the performing arts and have high standards when it comes to blending the two.
-We know the joys, and struggles, of pursuing your dreams and this is why we make sure that our students come first.
-This means providing a nurturing, high quality learning environment where our students can achieve.
-Our stringent strandards actually pose one of the greatest challenges for the company as not every teacher is right to teach at Music and Play as much as we might need more bodies to address our growing numbers.
+This can all sound impressive and some might think it would thus be impersonal and really commercial…however that couldn’t be further from the truth.
+At M&P it is not simply about getting numbers through the door – however that does help to pay the bills.
+You may notice that at M&P it’s not the name of the owner on the door – that’s because M&P is dedicated to its students and building great people – people who embrace ‘music and play’ for their lifetime.
+M&P’s owners and faculty come from extensive backgrounds in education and the performing arts and have high standards when it comes to blending the two, but they all know that it’s not about them – it’s about their students.
+They know the joys, and struggles, of pursuing a dream in the arts and this is why M&P makes sure that students come first.
+This means providing a nurturing, high quality learning environment where our students can achieve and reach THEIR goals.
+Our stringent standards actually pose one of the greatest challenges for the company as not every teacher is right to teach at Music and Play as much as we might need more bodies from time to time to facilitate growth.
 At Music and Play we want our students to go beyond the notes, the words and the steps and into the world of creativity and the arts!

-It can be pretty exhausting running a studio like this, but it’s all worth it when we see the growth and joy our students get from being a part of something they love!
-We would like to thank everyone we have worked with for all their support over these past nine years – we look forward to the next nine as we continue to grow together with our students, their families and our community and as we continue to change the way performing arts education is delivered.
+We would like to thank everyone who has supported M&P over the last decade.
+We look forward to the next decade as we will continue to grow together with our faculty and students, their families and our community and as we continue to change the way performing arts education should be delivered.